HStokbro/Commercetools-CustomUI/README.md

 All CommerceTools components and ui components are built in React, so it is not possible to switch to Vue for instance.

-What you get out of the box:
+You get this out of the box:
-- A way to embed custom functionality inside CommerceTools
+- A way to embed custom functionality inside CommerceTools Merchant Center
 - Single Sign On to merchant center
 - UI Component building blocks for everything you see in Merchant Center
 - Events for things like notifications
 - Menu setup & routing
+- Price format handling
+- GraphQL client
 - Internalization
 - Jest test setup
 - etc.

 ## Custom application with enhancements

-This is that CommerceTools template, but with a lot of enhancements:
+This code is built on top of that CommerceTools template, but with a lot of enhancements:

+Enhancements:
 - Linting setup
 - Prettier setup
 - Typescript setup